hugoagno3/mCP/README.md

                             save_name = "Hek293_P2_1.csv")
 ```

-Note: The user can also use its own scrip to generate the average of the replicates.
-This function is limited to 2 replicates.
-It is our traditional measurement. mCP do not acepts NA values.
+Note: The user can also use theri own scrip to generate the average of replicate experiments.
+At the moment, this function is limited to 2 replicates. mCP function does not acepts NA values.
 All NA values in our case are replaced by 0.

-# How does mCP works
+# How mCP works

 The `mCP` package provides the following functions:

 - `Calc_mean_matrix()`: pre-processes the data before running `mcp_list()`.

-- `mcp_list()`: Extracts Potential protein complexes in the experiment from CORUM database.
+- `mcp_list()`: Extracts potential protein complexes from experimental dataset, using the protein complexes database as a reference.
-    It extract intensities of all protein complexes from the CORUM database and generates a list of all potential protein complexes presents.
+    This function extract intensities of all protein complexes from the protein complexes database (CORUM or complexe portal) and generates a list of all potential protein complexes present in the experimental dataset.
 Each element of the list is identified as a detected potential protein complex and named with its corresponding complex name.
 Each protein complex element contains 2 elements:

  *my_protein_complex_mcp_list[1][1]* is a dataframe composed of the Id proteins of the proteins, names, and fractions and its correspondig intensities per fraction.
 Names are annotated to the uniprot accesion Ids by a repository R package called gprofiler2.

- *my_protein_complex_mcp_list[1][2]* is a correlation matrix of these elements,  this correlation matrix is done by Pearson correlations (but kendall and spearman algoriths are also posible in that step). and calculates a matrix correlation between all detected component of each present protein complex.
+ *my_protein_complex_mcp_list[1][2]* is a correlation matrix of these elements,  this correlation matrix is done by Pearson correlations (but kendall and spearman algoriths are also posible in that step). and calculates a matrix correlation between all detected component of each detected protein complex.

 The list of potential protein complexes is the input for the next function called cpp_plotter.
 This is the first filter for  Then it filters protein complexes composed by at least 2 component with intensities different from cero.
 Then the first filter is runned: The filter is based in a minimun definition of protien complex.
 So in this step it keep only protein complexes with at least one significant coelution hit.